Since we established in June 2011 we have successfully:

 - Establish a much-needed program, Guardian Angel, that provides thousands of dollars in emergency and organizational development funding to pre-qualified, animal charities in B.C. each year

-- Establish a reputable program, Roxy’s Relief, that partners with social service agencies in Vancouver, New Westminter and North Vancouver to provide support to homeless, low-income, and elderly pet guardians through tens of thousands of pounds of pet food, bedding, and jacket donations
+- Establish a reputable program, Better Together (formerly Roxy’s Relief), that partners with social service agencies in Vancouver, New Westminster and North Vancouver to provide support to homeless, low-income, and elderly pet guardians through tens of thousands of pounds of pet food, bedding and jacket donations

 - Provide funding support to homeless and low income earning pet guardians for critical veterinary care of their pets

-- Establish provincial SpayAidBC program to combat pet over population.
+- Establish a provincial SpayAidBC program to combat pet overpopulation.